Anorthosite

 Of these, the first two are the most common.
 These two types have different modes of occurrence, appear to be restricted to different periods in Earth's history, and are thought to have had different origins.

 Lunar anorthosites constitute the light-coloured areas of the Moon's surface and have been the subject of much research.

+The presence of Martian anorthosites has also been confirmed and is the subject of on-going research.

 Proterozoic anorthosite massifs

 Age

-Proterozoic anorthosites were emplaced during the Proterozoic Eon (ca. 2,500–542 Ma), though most were emplaced between 1,800 and 1,000 Ma.
+Proterozoic anorthosites were emplaced during the Proterozoic Eon (c.
+2,500–542 Ma), though most were emplaced between 1,800 and 1,000 Ma.

 Occurrence

 Proterozoic anorthosites typically occur as extensive stocks or batholiths.
 The areal extent of anorthosite batholiths ranges from relatively small (dozens or hundreds of square kilometers) to nearly 20000 km2, in the instance of the Nain Plutonic Suite or Mistastin crater in northern Labrador, Canada.

-Major occurrences of Proterozoic anorthosite are found in the southwest U.S., the Appalachian Mountains (e.g., the Honeybrook Upland of eastern Pennsylvania), eastern Canada (e.g., the Grenville Province), across southern Scandinavia and eastern Europe.
+Major occurrences of Proterozoic anorthosite are found in the southeast U.S., the Appalachian Mountains (e.g., the Honeybrook Upland of eastern Pennsylvania), eastern Canada (e.g., the Grenville Province), across southern Scandinavia and eastern Europe.
 Mapped onto the Pangaean continental configuration of that eon, these occurrences are all contained in a single straight belt, and must all have been emplaced intracratonally.
 The conditions and constraints of this pattern of origin and distribution are not clear.
 However, see the Origins section below.